johnbumgarner/newspaper3_usage_overview/README.md

 The last update to this repository was performed on <b>02-12-2021</b>.
 All the examples worked based on the website structure of the news sources being queried at that time.
 If any news source modifies their website's navigational structure then the code example for that source might not function correctly.

-For instance, the Die Zeit news site recently added an advertisement and tracking acknowledgement button, which will likely require the use of the <i>Python</i> library <i>selenium</i> coupled with <i>Newspaper</i> extraction code within this repository to extract article elements on that website.
+For instance, the Die Zeit news site added an advertisement and tracking acknowledgement button, which now requires the use of the <i>Python</i> library <i>selenium</i> coupled with <i>Newspaper</i> extraction code to extract article elements from this news source.

-It's worth pointing out that <i>Newspaper</i> has some extraction limitations, but most of these can be overcome with either snippets of addtional code or by including another <i>Python</i> library in the mix.
+It's worth pointing out that <i>Newspaper</i> has some extraction limitations, but most of these can be overcome with either snippets of additional code or by including another <i>Python</i> library in the mix.

 For example, the web page for <a href="https://foxbaltimore.com">Fox Baltimore</a> cannot currently be parsed using either <i>newspaper.build</i> or <i>newspaper Source</i>.
 This is because the <i>Fox Baltimore's</i> page is rendered in JavaScript.
 To parse this page, one would need to use the <i>Python</i> module <i>BeautifulSoup</i> to extract the content, which can be further processed with <i>newspaper.</i>